pdidev/pdi/plugins/decl_hdf5/README.md

 * `fletcher`: an integer value interpreted as a boolean (0 is false, non 0 values are true) that defines whether to activate the Fletcher32 checksum filter by default for datasets created in this file.
-  This can be overriden by the `decl_hdf5.fletcher` attribute in the dataset type.
+  This can be overridden by the `decl_hdf5.fletcher` attribute in the dataset type.
   By default, the Fletcher32 checksum filter is deactivated.
   See